 (jeffshapiroceramics.com) on a ceramics journey to Italy during which we will visit

 Jeff’s friends and colleagues in Lazio, Tuscany and Emilia Romagna.

 Starting in Rome, we’ll explore Etruscan art at the Villa Giulia, art of the 16th and 17th centuries at the Palazzo Barberini and Renaissance art at the Galleria Borghese, as well as mosaics preserved in churches.
 And, of course, we will spend time at Pots Rome, an active school, workshop, gallery and shop for clay art.
-In Rome, we will stay at Hotel Britannia or similar.
+In Rome, we will stay at The Fifteen Keys Hotel.

 Before heading up to the Siena area, we will stop at Civita di Bagno Reggio and walk across the swaying bridge to have a look at this eroding geological tufa island, which is actually much like Orvieto’s site, but more obvious in its desolation.

 From there, we get on our way to Tenuta di Spannocchia, outside of Chiusdino in Tuscany.
 But, there’s always a stopover: this time at Abbazia di San Galgano, an abbey

 from the 13th century.
 The absence of its roof unites its original religious purpose with the universe in such magnificence that is breathtaking.

 Finally, we arrive at Spannocchia, a complex from 1225, now part of a foundation to promote the arts and older traditions, such as farming and cooking.
 In 2004, Jeff was part of a team who built a wood-burning kiln there.
 We will have a day for options at the farmhouse: just completely relax and do nothing; take a cooking class; or visit the Etruscan town of Volterra.